How to Go From a 5K Runner to Triathlete

 - Finally, think about the advantage you have coming from a running background.
 After the initial leg, the strong swimmers’ best discipline is behind them.
 A strong rider always has to hold off a little since they know the run is coming.
 But as a runner, when everyone else is tired, you get to finish with your strongest event.
 There’s an old encouraging triathlon quote that pros used to use: “Swim for show, run for dough!”

 Ready to go after your first triathlon finish?
-Check out our collection of training plans for triathletes.
-A few of our favorites:
+Check out a few of our favorite training plans: